hypo69/hypo/pytest/gemini - set 3/en/src/webdriver/chrome/__init__.rst

 3. **Clearer Test Names:** Test names are more descriptive (e.g., `test_chrome_start_already_running`).

-4. **Comprehensive Edge Cases:** Tests now include cases where the Chrome driver is already running or not running, demonstrating exception handling and testing both happy and unhappy paths.
+4. **Comprehensive Edge Cases:** Tests now include cases where the Chrome driver is already running or not running, demonStarting exception handling and testing both happy and unhappy paths.

-5. **Example with Argument and Exception Handling:**  It demonstrates testing a method that takes arguments and one that raises exceptions, both of which are vital for complete testing.
+5. **Example with Argument and Exception Handling:**  It demonStartes testing a method that takes arguments and one that raises exceptions, both of which are vital for complete testing.
 Replace `"some_method"` and `"some_argument"` with the actual method name and argument for your class.

 **Before Running:**